 Our culture in the west is seemingly obsessed with the idea of moving quickly, and the speed we try to bring to most endeavors appears to be the new normal.
 We all seem to be in one, massive hurry.
 But should we be?
-Specifically, in the practice of design, can quality creative work be achieved when the primary motivator is "Let's get it done ASAP" rather than "Let's take the time to make this great?"
+Specifically, in the practice of design and digital design process, can quality creative work be achieved when the primary motivator is "Let's get it done ASAP" rather than "Let's take the time to make this great?"
 Is it possible to arrive at a lasting creative solution in a rush?

 When approached about a new project, we're often asked: "How long will this take?"
 It's a logical question.
-Creative teams approach new projects in different ways and tend to answer this question differently based on their size and capabilities.
+As a brand creation agency, our creative teams approach new projects in different ways and tend to answer this question differently based on their size and capabilities.
 Moreover, it's natural to want to confirm the proposal with the shortest timeline to arrive at a finished product quickly.

 But despite this totally normal tendency, we believe that as a forward-thinking agency (no pun intended), we often need to buck certain trends.
 And one of the ways we do this is simply by trusting our process.

 In our years of providing brand creation services, we've developed a method that consistently yields successful across diverse market sectors and challenges.
 This approach is adaptable to accommodate the specific needs and goals of various projects while continually evolving.
 Regardless of the scenario, the undeniable truth remains: success requires time.